smlevorse/GitTechTalk/README.md

 # GitTechTalk

-Resources for a Git tech talk for RIT's Society of Software Engineers.
+Suplemental resources for a Git tech talk for RIT's Society of Software Engineers.
 Big thanks to [@kahliloppenheimer](https://github.com/kahliloppenheimer) for teaching me advanced Git, and Rachel Carmena for creating [How to Teach Git](https://rachelcarmena.github.io/2018/12/12/how-to-teach-git.html).

 ## Git What?